wsprtv/wsprtv.github.io/docs/README.md

 Telemetry detail can also be set with the `detail` [URL parameter](#url-parameters).

+### Time Display

+The `Toggle UTC` button switches time display from UTC to local (local here refers to your device's timezone, not the balloon's location).
+The preference affects all displayed, charted, and CSV exported values in both the map and data views, and is remembered across browser sessions.

+Another way to toggle time display is to click on the `Duration` value in the control panel of the map view.

 ### Unit Conversion

 The `Toggle Units` button switches units from metric to imperial and